ECE-180D-WS-2024/Wiki-Knowledge-Base/BLE_Intro.md

 let sensorValues = {};
 ```

-12. Next we will define the function for when the program starts up and the state changes to "powered on".
+12. We need to define the function for when the program starts up and the BLE state changes to "powered on".
 In this function we scan for the UUID of the IMU Accelerometer service from the Arduino Nano 33 IOT:

 ```js
 noble.on('stateChange', async (state) => {